If you're new to trimming hedges or still use hand shears, power hedge trimmers may be intimidating.

-Whether trimming an individual shrub or a close row of shrubs (known as a hedge), it's important to know the do's and don'ts.
+Whether trimming an individual shrub or a closely-grown row of shrubs (known as a hedge), it's important to know the do's and don'ts.

-Having a plan helps prevent mistakes, and leaves you with beautifully healthy shrubs.
+Having a plan helps prevent mistakes, and leaves you with beautiful healthy shrubs.

 Before you begin, it's important to have the proper safety gear.